 Schematic Sally Port Plan (Not to Scale)

-Two overhead, roll-up doors should be provided at opposite ends of the sally port - one entrance and one exit.
+Two overhead roll-up doors vehicular doors should be provided at opposite ends of the sally port - one entrance and one exit.
+Another option is the use of a bifold-acting door.
 The doors should be sized to accommodate a prisoner transport van.
-The roll-up doors should be automatic and fast acting, opening or closing in three seconds or less.
+The doors should be automatic and fast acting, opening or closing in three seconds or less.
 The shorter the amount of time the sally port door is open, the lower the chance of a security issue occurring.
-The overhead doors should have a “time-out” feature so that they automatically close after a given amount of time.
+The vehicular doors should have a “time-out” feature so that they automatically close after a given amount of time.
 This will prevent the doors from being unintentionally left open, creating a security issue.
-There may be occasions when police personnel may want to keep the overhead door open, so it’s a good idea to have the capability to override the time-out feature.
+There may be occasions when police personnel may want to keep the vehicular door open, so it’s a good idea to have the capability to override the time-out feature.

 An audio-video intercom should be provided on the drive-up pedestal outside the sally port, with a connection to the central control post.
 This allows personnel in the control post to speak to and see authorized individuals prior to opening the door for them.